Ras al-Ayn: Neolithic and ancient history

 The area of Ras al-Ayn was inhabited at least since the Neolithic age (c.
 8.000 BC).
 Today's Ras al-Ayn can be traced back to a settlement existing since c.
 2000 BC, which in the early 1st millennium BC became the ancient city of Sikkan, part of the Aramaean kingdom of Bit Bahiani.
+It was later conquered by the Medes.
 The archaeological site is located on the southern edge of the mound Tell Fekheriye, around which today's Ras al-Ayn is built, just a few hundred meters south of the city center.
 During excavations in 1979, the famous Tell Fekheriye bilingual inscription was found.
 The nearby town of Tell Halaf is also a former site of an Aramean city.

 Classical era

 In later times, the town became known as "Rhesaina", "Ayn Warda", and "Theodosiopolis", the latter named after the Byzantine emperor Theodosius I who granted the settlement city rights.
 The latter name was also shared with the Armenian city of Karin (modern Erzurum) making it difficult to distinguish between them.

 The Sasanians destroyed the city twice in 578 and 580 before rebuilding it and constructing one of the three Sassanian academies in it (the other two being Gundishapur and Ctesiphon) in it.